AndreyNikiforov/vault2git/README.txt

 	Duplicate tag errors are usually caused by a label being moved on 2 or more files.

-Defects

-	Working Folder is not set back to its previous value.
-Workaround - run Vault Client to set it correctly.

 Last Updated: 2013-06-13
 Author: Andrey Nikiforov, Rob Goodridge